 In order to prove you disability it is important that you have supporting information from a doctor.
-If you are unable to afford treatment with your own physician and the disability office cannot collect enough records to make a decision they will schedule you for any exams necessary to address all of your impairments.
+Social Security understands that you may be unable to afford treatment with your own physician.
+If the disability office cannot collect enough records to make a decision they will schedule you for any exams necessary to address all of your impairments.
 Do not let lack of income or insurance keep you from applying!

 How can I get health insurance?

 Many clients who draw disability are also able to draw medicaid.
-If you have an attorney he will make sure that you are getting medicaid along with your disability income if you qualify.
-If you are approved, medicaid can also pay the bill for all of the medical treatment that you required while your claim was pending!
+If you have an attorney he/she will make sure that you are getting medicaid along with your disability income as long as you qualify.
+If you are approved, medicaid may also pay the bill for all of the medical treatment that you received while your claim was pending!
 Make sure to ask your attorney or the medicaid office about your options.

 How can I pay my bills while I wait for my disability to start?

 There are several options to making sure your bills are paid while you wait for your benefits to start.
-Part time jobs, workman’s compensation income, retirement, spouses income, alimony, food stamps and long term disability are just a few of the ways you can make money while you wait for your disability to start.
+Part time jobs, workman’s compensation income, retirement, spouses income, SNAP and long term disability are just a few of the ways you can make money while you wait for your first disability check.
 Many attorneys can also help you find financial assistance while your claim is pending.

 What are my chances of getting approved?

 Everyones situation is unique.
 At the initial and reconsideration levels there is a fairly high denial rate, so don’t be discouraged if you are denied at the beginning.
-Once you reach the hearing level there is a much higher chance you will be approved.
-If you reach this level, your back payment amount will be much higher.
+Once you reach the hearing level there it is much more likely that you will be approved.
+If you reach this level, your back payment amount will be higher.

 It is not uncommon to be denied the first time.
-If you are denied at the initial level all you need to do is appeal the decision which will bring you to the reconsideration level.
+If you are denied at the initial level you will need to appeal the decision to the reconsideration level.
 Here you will have the opportunity to provide the examiner with additional records and information to support your case.
-If you have an attorney, he will be responsible for gathering all of this for you.
-If you are then denied again you can appeal you the hearing level.
-While there may be a long wait at the hearing level, you have the best chance at being approved at this level.
+If you have an attorney, he/she will be responsible for gathering all of this for you.
+If you are then denied again you can appeal to the hearing level.
+While there may be a long wait for your hearing, you have the best chance at being approved at this level.

 Having an attorney is not required until you reach the hearing level.
-However having one work with you throughout the entire process well help the attorney to be familiar with you and your case and be prepared to work with you when you do reach the hearing level.
-The attorney know exactly what SSA is looking for and what it’s needed to approve your claim.
+However, having one work with you throughout the entire process will ensure that he/she is familiar with you and your case.
+This will help the legal team to prepared to work with you when you do reach the hearing level.
+The attorney knows exactly what SSA is looking for and what it’s needed to approve your claim.
 Generally clients who do have attorneys are approved much sooner than those without.
 Click here to get in touch with an attorney right away.

 How long can I stay on disability?